NOAA-EMC/godas/forc/GFS/README.md

 * pres_hyblev1 are calculated from `delz`, `TMP_1HYBRIDLEVEL`, `PRES_SURFACE`.

-* In the GFS_DATM, there is no bulk formula caluration
+* In the GFS_DATM, there is no bulk formula calcuration

 ## Code and scripts